vinayakbhadage/docker-influxdb-collectd/README.md

 Configuring collectd database for InfluxDB
 -------------------------
-Open your browse to access `localhost:8083` to configure InfluxDB.
+Open your browser to access `localhost:8083` to configure InfluxDB.
 Fill the port which maps to `8086`.
 The default credential is `root:root`.
 Please change it as soon as possible.
 Create "collectd" database in  influxdb from admin ui.